listr2/listr2/README.md

 #### Cancel a prompt

-You can cancel a prompt while it's display with the task's provided `cancelPrompt` function
+You can cancel a prompt while it's display with the task's provided `cancelPrompt` function.

 ```typescript
 import Enquirer from 'enquirer'